 Each type of material has its advantages and drawbacks; evaluate them all to find the best for your needs.

 You can also make your shadow boards out of foam if, for example, you need to store or handle fragile parts a production line.
 You’ll notice that most of these shadow boards are placed on a wheel-mounted cart or rack.

 If you decide to build a foam shadow board, there are several grades of foam from which to choose.
-On the other hand, the more the foam is porous, the more difficult it will be to cut, as Ethafoam for example.
-There are greater risks of it disintegrating where the knife penetrated it, consequently shortening its life span.
+On the other hand, the more the foam is porous, the more difficult it will be to cut, as Ethafoam, for example.
+There are higher risks of it disintegrating where the knife penetrated it, consequently shortening its life span.

 Type-A foam panels, such as Crosslink, are of better quality thanks to their high density.
 This type of foam will protect fragile parts more effectively.